deephacker70/wifite2/README.md

 # wifite2

-How to install and setup wifite2
+Here you cn find  How to install and setup Wifite2-Wifite on kali linux